As of Autumn 2019 the Film Studies Program's Master of arts is not accepting new Admission applications.

 Students pursuing the M.A. in Film Studies at Ohio State will take four core courses in film history, film theory, and film language, and at least six elective courses concentrating on specific traditions, critical schools, directors, genres, production contexts, or screenwriting.
 These electives, one of which must be a course in film production, come from the Departments of Comparative Studies, Eastern Asian Languages, French and Italian, Germanic Language and Literatures, History of Art, Slavic and Eastern European Languages, Spanish and Portuguese, Theatre, and Women’s, Gender, and Sexuality Studies, as well as the Advanced Computing Center for the Arts and Design.
 Film Studies M.A.
 Students will be required to show proficiency in one foreign language, and will complete a thesis before graduation, under the tutelage of one of the more than 25 tenure stream faculty members who teach in our program.

-The City of Columbus offers students access to a vibrant and varied set of film, video, and new media programming and events, and the OSU Film Studies program has very close ties with the Wexner Center for Performing Arts, the Gateway Film Center, the Journal of Short Film, the Cohen Media Group, the Columbus International and Video Festival, Columbus Moving Image Art Review, and Cartoon Crossroads Columbus, among other local film and arts institutions, publications, and annual events.
+The City of Columbus offers students access to a vibrant and varied set of film, video, and new media programming and events, and the OSU Film Studies program has very close ties with the Wexner Center for Performing Arts, the Gateway Film Center, the Cohen Media Group, the Columbus International and Video Festival, Columbus Moving Image Art Review, and Cartoon Crossroads Columbus, among other local film and arts institutions, publications, and annual events.
 Click here to find out more about life in Columbus, Ohio.

 For further information about admissions and funding, please visit the OSU Graduate School.